Elouaeramine/Gym-Master-Backend/README.md

 ## Description

-Gym Master allows users to find a gym according to his preferences.
+Gym Master allows users to find a gym according to their preferences.
 ( Location , Name , Packs ) and more criterias by creating accounts and browsing gyms .
 Users  can also read Fitness blogs.